Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

    :dedent: 4

+.. _Labels::position: ../reference/rust/equistore/labels/struct.Labels.html#method.position

-Now, we can iterate over the requested features, compute the moment for the current pair distance, and accumulate it in the descriptor values:
+Now, we can check if the samples are present, and if they are, iterate over the requested features, compute the moments for the current pair distance, and accumulate it in the descriptor values array:

 .. literalinclude:: ../../../rascaline/src/tutorials/moments/s3_compute_4.rs
    :language: rust